GAM-team/GAM/docs/Todrive.md

 * `tdtimezone <TimeZone>` - The Spreadsheet settings Timezone value.
 * `tdcellwrap clip|overflow|wrap` - The Spreadsheet cell wrapping strategy.
 * `tdcellnumberformat text|number` - The Spreadsheet number format.

+## Report action
+* `tdreturnidonly` - If False, a message is written to stdout with the uploaded file URL; if True, only the uploaded file ID is written to stdout

 ## Open browser and send email
 * `tdnobrowser` - If False, a browser is opened to view the file uploaded to Google Drive; if not specified, the `todrive_nobrowser` value from gam.cfg is used.
 If True, no browser is opened.